-Note: Students transferring to a CSU who have Cal-GETC certified as complete will still need to complete 9 semester units of upper-division general education (GE) after transfer and may also be held to other campus specific graduation requirements outside of general education and major coursework.
+The CSU will honor completion of lower-division general education coursework at a CCC provided the course was on the approved GE certification list in assist.org at the time the course was completed.
+Students transferring to a CSU who are Cal-GETC certified will still need to complete 9 semester units of upper-division general education (GE) after transfer and may also be held to other campus specific graduation requirements outside of general education and major coursework.